 Before coming to UNC-Chapel Hill in 1993, I earned a B.A. from Yale University (1987), received an M.A. from The Johns Hopkins University (1989), and then completed my graduate training at the University of Pennsylvania, where I earned my Ph.D. in 1993.
 Since coming to Carolina my research and teaching have focused on German cultural, intellectual and literary history from the eighteenth century on, with particular interests in both German-Jewish studies and the legacy of the Enlightenment.
 Undergraduate courses I have regularly taught include “Age of Goethe,” “German Culture and the Jewish Question,” ” Readings in German Intellectual History,” and a first-year seminar on “Germans, Jews and the History of Antisemitism.”
 I have taught a wide spectrum of graduate courses.
 I have frequently taught the first segment of our two-semester “Foundations” sequence and “Eighteenth-Century Literature and Culture” and I have also offered a variety of topics courses: “Theatre, Culture, and Commerce in 19th-Century Germany,” “German Culture and the Making of Modern Melodrama,” “Germans, Jews, and the Pursuits of Literature,” “Nostalgia and Its Discontents: History and Memory in 19th Century Literature and Culture,” “The Quest for the German-Jewish Novel, 1837-1914,” “Germans, Jews and the Discourse of Enlightenment,” “Hannah Arendt,” “Literary Pathologies: Eighteenth-Century Psychology and the Novel,” “Kant and Schiller: Aesthetics, Politics and the Invention of Aesthetic Autonomy.”

-My newest book, Playing Jewish: Theatre, Popular Culture, and the Liberal Imagination, forthcoming from the University of Pennsylvania Press, offers a cultural history of one of the great blockbusters of the nineteenth-century stage, S. H. Mosenthal’s Deborah.
+My newest book, Deborah and Her Sisters: How One Nineteenth-Century Melodrama and a Host of Celebrated Actresses Put Judaism on the World Stage, scheduled to appear this fall with the University of Pennsylvania Press, offers a cultural history of one of the great blockbusters of the nineteenth-century stage, S. H. Mosenthal’s Deborah.
 Following its 1849 premiere in Hamburg, Deborah rapidly became an international sensation.
 For decades, this blockbuster melodrama about an exotic Jewish woman forsaken by her non-Jewish lover gave millions of theatregoers across Europe, the British Empire, and North America the pleasures of compassion with female Jewish suffering—whether they saw the play as Leah the Forsaken, Miriam the Deserted, Naomi, Clysbia, or simply The Jewess.
 A favorite star vehicle for international celebrities from Adelaide Ristori to Sarah Bernhardt, Deborah spawned operas in Italian and Czech, burlesques, poems, musical selections for voice and piano, a British novel fraudulently marketed in the United States as the original basis for the play, three American silent films, and thousands of souvenir photographs of actresses in character as Mosenthal’s forsaken Jewess.
 For a sixty-year period, Deborah and its offshoots provided audiences with the ultimate feel-good experience of tearful sympathy and liberal universalism.
 Playing Jewish offers the first comprehensive examination of this transnational phenomenon, focusing on its unique ability to bring Jews and non-Jews together.
 Paying careful attention to local performances and the dynamics of transnational exchange, the book asks that we take seriously the feelings this commercially successful drama provoked as it drove its diverse audiences to tears.
 Playing Jewish reconstructs the allure that Jewishness held in nineteenth-century popular culture, exploring how the Deborah phenomenon helped generate a liberal culture of compassion with Jewish suffering that reached beyond the theatre walls.